Schroder GAIA II Global Private Equity

 All fees and charges are stated exclusive of VAT, which may be applicable in some cases.

 Deadlines and dealing process

 The fund accepts investor subscriptions once per month and withdrawal requests once per quarter.

-The next subscription deadline is 10 February 2022 (5pm, cleared funds).
-Settlement, as outlined in the offer documents, will take place 22 business days after the dealing date (the next dealing date is 28 February)
+The next subscription deadline is 13 July 2022 (5pm, cleared funds).
+Settlement, as outlined in the offer documents, will take place 22 business days after the dealing date.

 Investors can request redemptions once per quarter.
 Redemptions are processed on the last dealing day in the quarter and settled 22 business days later.
 Redemption instructions must be submitted by the end of the preceding quarter.